benmoran56/esper/README.rst

 Esper
 =====
-**Esper is a lightweight Entity System for Python, designed with a focus on performance.**
+**Esper is a lightweight Entity System for Python, with a focus on performance.**

 The design is based on the Entity System concepts described by Adam Martin in his blog at T-Machines.org, and others.

-Esper takes inspiration by Sean Fisk's **ecs** https://github.com/seanfisk/ecs, and Marcus von Appen's **ebs** https://bitbucket.org/marcusva/python-utils.
+Esper is inspired by Sean Fisk's **ecs** https://github.com/seanfisk/ecs, and Marcus von Appen's **ebs** https://bitbucket.org/marcusva/python-utils.

 1) Compatibility
 ----------------
 Esper is developed for Python 3, and is also know to work on Pypy3.
-Python 2 is not supported, due to differences in dictionary key iteration.
-It can be made to work with a little effort, but official support is not planned.
+Being written in pure Python, it should work on any compliant interpreter.
+Python 2, however, is not supported due to differences in dictionary key iteration.
+It could be made to work with a little effort, but official support is not planned.

 2) Installation